TannerByrd/TannerByrdGitHubNotes/Lab3/readme.md

 # Career Exploration

 ### Certifications
+Through CompTia I was able to find an interesting certification test that relates to my current major at Tri-C. The certification test is for a CyberSecurity Analyst and it's at a really fair price too.
+You can even choose to get a prep bundle option of the certification test to help you prepare for it.
+Also on ComTia it displays the length of the test and how many questions it has.
+A passing score would be  750 out of 900 points.

 **Bureau of Labor Statistics** -
 With this resource I was able to research a career in IT that I have been interested in for awhile.
 According to the Bureau of Labor Statistics Compputer Support Specialists can earn an average of $53,470 a year.
 It shows that they also make an average of $25.70 an hour.
 Level of education required is atleast an associates degree.
 This resource also gives a description and job growth expectations for the Computer Support Specialist position.
 It even shows jobs that are similar or related to this specific job.